 Prior to the bridges, methods of crossing the river depended on the season and the depth of the water that varied by season.
 In November or December, the river would freeze over to sufficient depth to create an ice bridge.
 When the ice broke up in March or April, various boats ranging from rowboats to the steam ferryboats were used to move people, livestock, and products across the river from 1876 until 1926.
 Pontoon bridges were also operated from 1890 to 1899 and impacted the ferry business.
 The Missouri River’s high currents periodically damaged the pontoon bridges and their landings, and in the long run, expenses exceeded revenue.

-The 1960 Bridge is a 4-lane structure built from steel girders with a steel deck.
+The 1962 bridge is a four-lane structure built from steel girders with a steel deck.
 The bridge has a Jersey‑style center divider and a sidewalk on the downstream side.
 The bridge has a vertical curve to achieve the required clearance above the river.

 In 2002, the standing bridge was dedicated to Lt.
 Cmdr.
-John C. Waldon, World War II hero, who was born in Fort Pierre, South Dakota in 1900.
+John C. Waldon, World War II hero, who was born in Fort Pierre, S.D., in 1900.
 Waldron served in the U.S. Navy from 1924 until his death in 1942.
 He began his service at the United States Naval Academy in 1920 and graduated four years later.
-Following his initial sea duty, Waldron went to Naval Air Station Pensacola, Florida, where he received his wings in the summer of 1927.
-Over the ensuing months, Waldron flew with torpedo squadrons and received his commission as lieutenant on February 16, 1928.
+Following his initial sea duty, Waldron went to Naval Air Station Pensacola, Fla., where he received his wings in the summer of 1927.
+Over the ensuing months, Waldron flew with torpedo squadrons and received his commission as lieutenant on Feb.
+16, 1928.

 Lt.
 Cmdr.
 Waldron and the Torpedo Squadron 8 shortly before battle of Midway.

 Standing (L-R): Owens, Ensign Fayle, Waldron, R.A.
 Moore, J.M.
 Moore, Evans, Teats, Campbell.